(Pictured Above) Smoked Salmon Omelette With Black Garlic Salt Recipe Here

 Mantry has scoured Alaska to uncover the top-shelf craft, artisan and small-batch makers from places you’ve probably never been.
 From sublime smoked salmon, to hand-harvested alder smoked sea salt and birch syrup, let's get wild.

 Smoked King Salmon // Wildfish Cannery // Klawock, AK

-“There’s canned fish and than their is this stuff.
+"There’s canned fish and then there is this stuff.
 We were first introduced to Wildfish Cannery by a neighbour of ours in our New York office.
-I have never tasted such a pristine representation of the ocean in a can, it’s like you pop the top and you’re transported to blustery, windblown fjord in Alaska.
+I have never tasted such a pristine representation of the ocean in a can, it’s like you pop the top and you’re transported to a blustery, windblown fjord in Alaska.
 I was classically trained in French kitchens, so I love it in a dead simple omelette with chives, just like breakfast in Paris, or Anchorage of course.” -Reggie Milligan, Co-Founder, Mantry

 A Couple More Quick Facts:

 Pictured: Massive Bros Mathew Scaletta & Greg Scaletta

 - Weekdays are better with Wildfish Smoked Salmon Pasta